HuguesBlanco/get-cv/README.md

 npm install
 ```

-Run the `dev` script to start your development server.
+Run the `dev` script to start the development server.

 ```
 npm run dev